Pretty Baby (1978 film): Controversy and censorship

+Ferman went on to comment on the screening that had taken place with Home Office officials and representatives of the DPP, who while acknowledging the merits of the film, expressed a view that the film could fall foul of the bill (if passed), further internal discussion would be and prior to the passage of the bill, and the film was eventually seen after it became law, resulting in two cuts to indecent images being made in July 1978.
+These proposed cuts were put to the film's director, Louis Malle, who was very reluctant to make any changes to his film, although ultimately agreed to the changes made to the film.
+The film was passed X and released in 1978.

-In addition to the issue of child prostitution, the scenes involving a nude 12-year-old Brooke Shields were controversial.
-The BBFC originally censored two scenes for the film's cinema release in the UK to remove nudity, but the uncut version was released on DVD in 2006.
+The uncut version was released on DVD in 2006.
 This same uncut print is the basis of the Region 1 and Region 2 DVD editions worldwide.

 Home media

 Paramount Home Entertainment released the film on DVD on November 18, 2003.
 In 2022, the Australian film label Imprint Films released it for the first time on Blu-ray in a special edition, which included an interview with Shields, in which she recalled shooting the film as well as its controversial reception.
 Kino Lorber announced in January 2023 the forthcoming release of a North American Blu-ray.

 Reception

 Box office

-Pretty Baby earned $5.8 million in the United States.
+The movie was met with a lackluster response from moviegoers.
+It performed poorly in terms of box office revenue, failing to even make it into the top 50 highest-grossing films of both 1978 and 1979.
+By December 31, 1978, it only generated $4.13 million in theatrical rentals.
+Despite its $3 million budget, the film was unable to generate enough ticket sales to cover its production costs.